Cincinnati Children’s Ranked No. 5 Orthopaedic Program in U.S.

 Here, you’ll find specialty programs that deliver outstanding care for your child, including:

 - Our Hip Preservation Program focuses on preserving and improving your or your child’s hip.
 We use treatments to prevent or reduce pain and prevent or significantly delay hip replacement.
+We have developed hip-specific physical therapy protocols for both inpatient and outpatient rehabilitation that are personalized and accelerate recovery.

 - The Limb Lengthening and Reconstruction Center offers surgical and non-surgical care for children and young adults with bone or limb deformities.
+Our team has more than 40 years combined experience and care for children from all over the United States and nearly 30 countries.

 - The Brachial Plexus Center, part of our Hand and Upper Extremity Program, is one of the most experienced programs in the country and is advancing care with new surgery techniques that better preserve or repair the nerves.
+That’s why the team has treated more than 1,600 patients from 33 states and 5 countries.

 A Better Way to Care

 We will never stop improving and will continue to look at care from every angle to find ways – big and small – to help children get stronger.
-This is reflected in our no. 3 ranking from U.S. News & World Report.

 - We constantly look for ways to improve the safety of our patients and have reduced the risk of infection after surgery to less than 1 percent.